ctalledo/docker-docs/desktop/hardened-desktop/enhanced-container-isolation/how-eci-works.md

 ```

 In contrast, without Enhanced Container Isolation this mount works and gives the
-container full access (i.e., read and write) to the Docker Engine's
+container full read and write access to the Docker Engine's configuration.
-configuration.

 Of course, bind-mounts of host files continue to work as usual.
 For example,
 assuming a user configures Docker Desktop to file share her $HOME directory,